Benefits of Full Bodyweight Exercises

 - With your arms stretched straight forward, stand.

-- Keep your arms outward, and sit again while making sure that your back is straight and your chest up.
+- Keep your arms outward, and sit again while ensuring that your back is straight and your chest up.

 - Repeat 30 times as you keep the force of the motion on your heels.